vsoch/caliper/README.md

 optional arguments:
   -h, --help       show this help message and exit --metric METRIC  a metric to extract
-  --outdir OUTDIR  output directory to write files (defaults to temporary directory) --force          if a file exists, do not overwrite.
+  --title TITLE    the title for the graph (defaults to one set by metric) --outdir OUTDIR  output directory to write files (defaults to temporary directory) --force          if a file exists, do not overwrite.
 ```